Here are some things that have happened since last week’s update.

 Here are some technical changes to Projectify that improve the behind the scenes features of the Projectify app:

 The WebSocket API now validates HTTP origin headers to prevent cross site request forgeries.
-This was not implemented correctly in the beginning, and a follow-up pull request on GitHub fixed a configuration issue.
+This wasn’t implemented correctly in the beginning, and a follow-up pull request on GitHub fixed a configuration issue.

-A few modules in the frontend and backend have been simplified and refactored for readability.
-Two model admins in the Django administration pages have been improved for better usability as well.
+The new update simplifies and refactors a few modules in the frontend and backend for better readability.
+Two model admins pages in the Projectify administration site have improved their usability as well.

 An OpenAPI schema for the backend API is now created semi-automatically and I have started using it to type-check requests made by the frontend.

 When viewing different tasks in the frontend, the task viewed before would flash for less than a second.
 This was due to a bug in the custom WebSocket store implemented in the frontend.
-This issue was discovered and fixed in a pull request.
+A pull request fixed this issue after discovery.

-The size of the ProjectReadUpdateDelete GET response was reduced to improve dashboard load times when viewing a project.
+The new update reduces the size of the ProjectReadUpdateDelete GET response in this pull request.
+This improves dashboard load times when viewing a project.